LGE-ARC-AdvancedAI/auptimizer/docs/environment.rst

 =================

 **Auptimizer** needs to be initialized properly before use, either through `python -m aup.setup` for interactive setup or `python -m aup.setup <config.ini>` with the specified configuration file. \
-**We recommend users to use the interactive setup for the first time**.
+**We recommend users use the interactive setup when using auptimizer for the first time**.

-The configuration file is to set up **all** environment-related information for **Auptimizer**, such as number of CPUs, GPUs, or remote servers.
+The configuration file is used to set up **all** environment-related information for **Auptimizer**, such as number of CPUs, GPUs, or remote servers.
 All your experiments and jobs will use the configuration.

 Configuration Options